saimoncollaku/PDM4AR_projects/README.md

 # Exercises and Projects PDM4AR
-This repository contains the solution code for the exercises and projects of the course **PDM4AR** (Planning and Decision Making for Autonomous Robots), taught by **Emilio Frazzoli** at ETH Zurich in 2024.
+This repository contains the solution code for the exercises and projects of the course **PDM4AR** (Planning and Decision Making for Autonomous Robots), taught by Professor **Emilio Frazzoli** at ETH Zurich in 2024.

 ## Overview
 The repository is organized as follows: